Top Tips and Timeline for Jogging or Running after Breast Surgery – Taking Your New Breast Implants for a run

 4. Make a staged plan

-- After a month: you can scale up the intensity of your workout.
+• After a month: You can scale up the intensity of your workout.
 You can combine a couple of normal-paced exercises along with a longer walking routine.
-After your follow-up and the seen progress of the recovery of your surgical areas, your surgeon may allow adding some leg-based exercises like indoor cycling.
-With time and healing, you can add some core workout while avoiding upper body routines.
+After your follow-up, your surgeon may allow adding some leg-based exercises like indoor cycling.
+With time and healing, you can add some core workouts while avoiding upper-body routines.

-- After six weeks: you may take less or more time to heal, however, most surgeons expect you to be fully recovered by six weeks.
-Your breast surgeon will allow you hardcore exercises like running, swimming, and cross fit workouts.
+• After six weeks: You may take less or more time to heal, however, most surgeons expect you to be fully recovered by six weeks.
+Your breast surgeon will allow exercises like running, swimming, and cross-fit workouts.
 The golden rule is to know your limits.
-Always plan and go along with your body recovery.
+Always plan and go along with your body’s recovery.

-- Reduce the probability of capsular contraction: after your surgeon places your breast implants, Collagen fibers, or scar tissues, start to surround your implant, forming what is called capsules.
-These capsules, with time, may harden and contract and causing severe pain in your chest.
+• Reduce the probability of capsular contraction: After your surgeon places your breast implants, scar tissues start to surround your implant, forming what are called capsules.
+These capsules, with time, may harden and contract causing severe pain in your chest.

 Regular breast massage in the first 6 to 12 months after your breast implant surgery will prepare your new breasts to engage in any vigorous activities.
 After the healing of your surgical incisions, you can start doing your breast massage.
-The rule of thumb to breast massage is to initiate massaging by three times a day in the first month and reducing its frequency by time till reaching a five-minute massage daily through the life of your implants.
+The rule of thumb for breast massage is to initiate massaging three times a day in the first month and reduce its frequency over time till reaching a five-minute massage daily through the life of your implants.
 Before discharge, your physician or nurse will teach you the proper breast massage techniques as well as when to perform them.

 6. Always Plan ahead for best results